docker/docs/desktop/nested-virtualization.md

 Nested virtualization on Citrix Hypervisor is unsupported in production scenarios.
 However, running a VM inside a Citrix Hypervisor VM is possible.

 Steps on enabling nested virtualization can be found in [Citrix's documentation](https://docs.citrix.com/en-us/citrix-hypervisor/vms/bromium.html#configuration).
-It contains instructions for the only scenario where nested virtualization is supported by Citrix (to support Bromium’s Secure Platform solution).
+It contains instructions for the only scenario where nested virtualization is supported by Citrix which is to support Bromium’s Secure Platform solution.

 >Note
 >